felixp7/basic-interpreter/tinycat-basic/README.md

 - functions, both built-in and user-defined*;
 - random number generation.

-*) Note: the new Go implementation lacks DEF FN.
+*) Note: the Go implementation lacks DEF FN.

 Some features would *not* be trivial to add, and therefore outside the scope of this project: